Undertone0809/conftier/design_proposal.md

         Initializes the configuration manager

         Args:
-            framework_name: Framework name, used to determine the configuration file path
+            config_name: Framework name, used to determine the configuration file path
             config_schema: Configuration schema definition, can be pydantic model or dataclass
             version: Configuration schema version
             auto_create: Whether to automatically create the default configuration file